L O A D I N G

 Preventing moisture in your basement is pivotal to avoiding mold growth and structural issues.
 Proper sealing of basement walls against external water sources is critical.
 Use waterproofing coatings and membranes specifically designed for below-grade applications to create a moisture barrier.

-Additionally, improve drainage around the home’s foundation to prevent water accumulation.
+Additionally, drainage around the home’s foundation should be improved to prevent water accumulation.
 Before painting your basement walls, verify they are thoroughly dry and treated with anti-mold paint to further protect against moisture ingress.

 Check wall insulation and fill dips deeper in the concrete slab before flooring installation.
 Every small detail makes a difference when trying to create a truly dry, livable basement.